Hello Highland Park, California

 By the mid-1960s, it was becoming a largely Latino enclave.
 Mexican immigrants and their American-born children began owning and renting Highland Park Real Estate.
 Schools and parks became places where residents debated how to fight discrimination and advance civil rights.

 In the final decades of the 20th century, Highland Park suffered waves of gang violence, as a consequence of the Avenues street gang claiming the adjacent Glassell Park neighborhood, and parts of Highland Park as its turf.
-Law enforcement, coupled with community awareness efforts such as the annual Peace in the Northeast March, have led to a drastic decrease in violent crime in the 2010s.
-Highland Park is still a predominantly Latino neighborhood, but a walk down York Boulevard or drive through the tree lined streets with newly restored Victorians shows a changing community and newly developed Highland Park.
+Law enforcement, coupled with community awareness efforts such as the annual Peace in the Northeast March, has led to a drastic decrease in violent crime in the 2010s.
+Highland Park is still a predominantly Latino neighborhood, but a walk down York Boulevard or drive through the tree-lined streets with newly restored Victorians shows a changing community and newly developed Highland Park.

-Today Highland Park has re-built its reputation as a mecca for artists, with trendy shops, galleries, bars and restaurants opening throughout the neighborhood.
+Today Highland Park has re-built its reputation as a mecca for artists, with trendy shops, galleries, bars, and restaurants opening throughout the neighborhood.

 Highland Park Art and Shopping

 Today, the DIY, bohemian ethos that grew out of Highland Park’s early days is alive in the area again, while its diverse residents are coming to terms with what it means to live here and care for the shared, built environment.
-Nowadays the neighborhood is filled with artists, musicians, actors and writers who enjoy upgrading their fashionable old homes and walking the main drag of York Boulevard.
+Nowadays the neighborhood is filled with artists, musicians, actors, and writers who enjoy upgrading their fashionable old homes and walking the main drag of York Boulevard.

 Highland Park has a legacy of local Los Angeles businesses; some of them have been a staple in the Highland Park community for over 20 years.
 The first of such businesses is Galco’s Soda Pop Stop.
-Galco’s has been family owned and operated for more than 100 years.
+Galco’s has been family-owned and operated for more than 100 years.
 In addition, another cultural landmark in Highland Park is Avenue 50 Studio.
 Avenue 50 Studio is a nonprofit community-based organization grounded in Latino and Chicano culture.

 Highland Park has two main dynamic and diverse commercial corridors, Figueroa along the east and York to the north.
-Some would call York the more hipster stretch, welcoming a new bar or vintage store on an almost weekly basis, but could also be seen as a mini-design district with local furniture and home good products.
+Some would call York the more hipster stretch, welcoming a new bar or vintage store on an almost weekly basis, but could also be seen as a mini-design district with local furniture and home goods.

 If York is for the hipster, Figueroa is for the hipster who would not admit to being one.
 The street is experiencing a renaissance.
 There is less retail on this street, and historically was more of a muffler shop and dollar store type of strip, but new pop-up shops have introduced a buzz of activity amidst the quality, old-school mom and pops.